 This is one of the most complete spray cap list online (to my knowledge).
-The second one was the Ultimate Graffiti Buyer’s Guide (offline as of 2012).
+The second one was the Ultimate Graffiti Buyer’s Guide (original site offline since 2012)''.
 The descriptions refer to caps on 94 cans; Usually this is the same except for mtn HC cans which often produce a different dot pattern.

 Thanks layup for the caps!